Week 2: We Avoid Rules

 WE AVOID RULES

 The first employee I hired was skeptical about how this would work.
-So was I. I grew up in a household with strict rules, went to a college with even more stringent rules, joined the Marine Corps, where rules aren’t ever questioned, and then jumped into business, where rules were everywhere.
-So, why would I avoid rules in creating my business and the culture to go with it?
-Rules aren’t harmful to business culture, but an exaggerated number are, and I have experienced that firsthand.
-I once worked for a company with an elaborate flow chart for approving employee PTO requests that took all of my brain to complete.
-Or we all know this one: every time someone made a mistake or failed a new rule or policy was created.
-As companies grow and people are added, more policies begin to take hold.
+So was I. I grew up in a household with strict rules, went to a college with even more strict rules, joined the Marine Corps, where rules aren’t ever questioned, and then entered business, where rules were everywhere.
+So, why would I ignore rules when creating my business and culture?
+Rules aren’t harmful to business culture, but having too many can be, and I’ve seen that firsthand.
+I once worked for a company with an elaborate flowchart for approving employee PTO requests that required considerable mental effort to complete.
+Or we all know this one: every time someone made a mistake or failed, a new rule or policy was added.
+As companies grow and more people join, more policies tend to take hold.

-These are the only three rules we have at GMG, which makes for a short employee handbook.
+These are the only three rules we have at GMG, which keeps the employee handbook short.

-- Harassment or discrimination will earn you a fresh hard kick, by me personally, out the door.
+- Harassment or discrimination will earn you a firm, personal kick out the door.

-- We manage private and sensitive information for our clients.
+- We handle private and sensitive information for our clients.
 Don’t share it with anyone.

-- We do not reward contracts or bids based on anything other than you being good at what you do.
-Please don’t call me up for breakfast at Waffle House (by far my favorite spot in the world) because you have a pending contract waiting to be signed.
+- We do not reward contracts or bids for anything other than your competence.
+Please don’t call me for breakfast at Waffle House (by far my favorite place in the world) just because you have a pending contract to sign.

-It came down to the thought that I wanted a group of people who worked with me and weren’t stuffed inside an employee handbook that controlled their every move.
+It came down to the idea that I wanted a group of people who worked with me and weren’t confined by an employee handbook controlling every move.
 First Principle Thinking.
-First principle thinking is the mindset that foundational beliefs or first principles underpin everything you do.
-Instead of unthinkingly following directions or sticking to a process, a first principle thinker will constantly ask, “What is best for the company, and could we do it this other way instead?”
+First principle thinking is the mindset that foundational beliefs or first principles underpin all your actions.
+Instead of blindly following directions or sticking to a process, a first-principle thinker will constantly ask, “What is best for the company, and could we do it this other way instead?”

-You won’t attract first principal thinkers if you have too many rules.
-You’ll attract people who don’t need to think for themselves because you have done all the thinking for them.
+You won’t attract primary thinkers if you have too many rules.
+You’ll draw in people who don’t need to think for themselves because you’ve done all the thinking for them.

 Examples of rules we avoid at GMG.